pramsey/pramsey.github.io/_posts/2009-11-13-first-rule-of-fight-club.md

 Who knew that ESRI was so hip?
 From James Fee's [blog](http://www.spatiallyadjusted.com/2009/11/10/running-arcgis-9-4-alongside-arcgis-9-3-1/):

-<blockquote>Note: If you post any specific 9.4 Beta information (such as quoting forums posts on the Beta forums), expect ESRI to personally contact you.
+> Note: If you post any specific 9.4 Beta information (such as quoting forums posts on the Beta forums), expect ESRI to personally contact you.
 They appear to be monitoring this blog post.
-You’ve been warned.</blockquote>
+You’ve been warned.